opengisch/QField-docs/documentation/get-started/support.en.md

 You can ask your questions on [gis.stackexchange](http://gis.stackexchange.com/questions/tagged/qfield?sort=newest)

-You can use the [user mailing list](http://lists.qfield.org/listinfo.cgi/users-qfield.org)
+You can use the [user discussions platform](https://github.com/opengisch/qfield/discussions)

 ## Funding